cbrew/cbrew.github.io/_posts/2022-12-05-blockchain.markdown

 ---
 layout: post
-title: "Machine-aided poetry"
+title: "What if William Shakespeare had written a technical guide to blockchain technology?"
 date: 2022-12-05
 categories: generative text LLM
 ---

+# What if William Shakespeare had written a technical guide to blockchain technology?

 See [Botnik Studios](https://botnik.org/) for how this was made.
 I wrote it with the help of a simple language model created from all of Shakespeare's known writing.
 Every word in the sonnet is in there somewhere.
 It's a challenge to write accurately about Web 3 without having the words 'electricity' or 'binary', or 'crypto-anything'.

-What if William Shakespeare had written a technical guide to blockchain technology?

 ```
 Its soul a mage has carved from one and none.